-PrintKit encountered an error allocating or assigning a channel to the indicated output device.
+PrintKit encountered an error allocating or connecting the indicated output device.
 A secondary error message further describes the error.
 Verify that the execution queue is configured for the correct device and that the device has been created and initialized.
 This error may occur because an execution queue was started without first successfully completing the PrintKit startup command file.
 It may also occur when another process already has a channel assigned to the device.